HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 ![Figure 6](/rfcs/images/0000-lib_prep_rfc_fig6.png)

-**Figure 6**: Diagram of how protocol linking will change with new library preparation entity.
+**Figure 6: Diagram of how protocol linking will change with new library preparation entity**.
 A) Current metadata model showing that links to Sequencing protocol and Library preparation protocol entities are generated from the last process (arrow) in the graph.
 B) New metadata model showing that a link to the Sequencing protocol is generated from the ultimate process (process_0) in the graph, and a link to the Library preparation protocol is generated from the penultimate process (process_1) in the graph.

 ---